My Life My Say: Petitions

 MLMS uses public petitions as a way to champion young people's voices.
 Till date, the charity has launched three petitions which have received over 888,000 signatures calling on the Government to act in the best interests of young people.
 These petitions included one directed to Theresa May, demanding answers about the public's confusion in the Brexit negotiations, two years after it was first announced.
 The other two petitions My Life My Say began were directed to Boris Johnson.
 One asking for a definitive ruling out of a no-deal Brexit before officially leaving the EU.
 The other requesting Johnson not to shut down Parliament in the hopes of avoiding the Government "to ram through an undemocratic Brexit" purely for the sake of putting an end to the drawn-out discussions.

 Listen Up!
 Campaign: MLMS was involved in the initiative of raising signatures from 50 MPs promising to have discussions with 20 young constituents about Brexit.
 Stephen Kinnock MP spoke of the campaign: "Our duty as elected representatives of the people is yes, to exercise our own judgement but we should only do that having taken account of the views and priorities and concerns and hopes and fears of our constituents".

 Creation of MLMS

-Cllr Mete Coban MBE co-founded My Life My Say (MLMS) in 2013.
+Cllr Mete Coban co-founded My Life My Say (MLMS) in 2013.
 He is most credited for setting up the All-Party Parliamentary Group on a Better Brexit for Young People and contributing to the increase of youth voter registration in the UK 2017 General Election through the national #TurnUp campaign.
 At the age of 21, Mete was elected as the youngest ever councillor in the London Borough of Hackney for Stoke Newington.
-He currently serves as the Vice Chair of the Working in Hackney scrutiny commission.
+He currently serves as the Deputy Mayor of London for Environment and Energy.

+Coban was appointed a Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to young people.